A pioneering trial of worldwide importance

 Derek King, of Romney Marsh, Kent took part in the trial.
 It formed part of his regular four-hour haemodialysis sessions which are held three times a week in the dialysis unit at Kent and Canterbury Hospital.

-Derek said “This is the first clinical trial I’ve been involved in and I would definitely recommend it to others.
+“This is the first clinical trial I’ve been involved in and I would definitely recommend it to others.
 I consider myself fortunate.
 I’ve lived my life and don’t have to rush around anymore, but some of the younger people on dialysis have got school work, jobs or young families to think of.
 Hopefully their lives will improve as a result of this trial.”

 Reviewed April 2018